gwilku/jscan-docs/general/key_programming.rst

 	- a Bluetooth Adapter - it **will not work** with a wi-fi OBD device
 	- internet connection (either via wi-fi or mobile data)
+	- on certain models, the vLinker MC+ or OBDLink MX+ adapter is required (check the adaptation warning text)

 Recommended: